binci/binci/README.md

 The above would start the container using the configuration, call the `before` task, then start the `sh` shell.
 The container will then remain in the shell until an exit command is sent by the user.

-### Container Image (`from <string>`)
+## Container Image (`from <string>`)

-The `from` configuration object instructs the image to be used on both the primary instance and any services.
+The `from` configuration property instructs the image to be used on the primary instance and services.

 For testing different images easily, the `-f <alternate-image>` argument can be called during execution.

 ## Services

 Services add links into the primary container, exposing the services for utilitzation.
-For the most part services utilize the same format for definition as the primary container.
+For the most part, services utilize the same format for definition as the primary container.

+### Container Naming

+During execution, service containers are named in 2 ways:

+1. Ephemeral (non-persisted): `dl_<NAME>_<INSTANCE-ID>`
+2. Persisted: `<NAME>`

+The above naming convention allows for persisted services to be shared with other Devlab instances, or manually run docker containers, via the `--link` argument.

+At startup Devlab will ensure any persisted, or already running containers are not started again.

+After completion, Devlab will run a detached process which will execute `docker stop` and `docker rm` on any non-persisted services.

 ### Persisting Services